junkdog/beamterm/README.md

 The font atlas uses a WebGL 2D texture array where each layer contains a 32×1 grid of glyphs (32 per layer).
 This provides optimal memory utilization and cache efficiency while maintaining O(1) coordinate lookups through simple bit operations.
-The system supports 1024 base glyphs × 4 styles + emoji.
+The system supports 1024 base glyphs × 4 styles and 2048 double-width emoji.

 ### 2D Texture Array Coordinate System